DoesDevStuff/DemonSlayerFlix/README.md

 # DemonSlayerflix
-DemonSlayerflix is a frontend Netflix clone but This Mandolorian-fied.
+DemonSlayer is a frontend Netflix clone but Demon Slayer-fied.
 It is built with React JS and uses the TMDB API to pull in data and images.

 # Introduction
 This is a practice project to brush up on my skills in creating a react application and deploying it with AWS.